ciaraosull/project-3-mastermind/README.md

 ## User Experience (UX)

 ### User Stories
-A user wants to:

-### User Experience Research
+Target Audience – Adults who want to play an online command line interface strategy game for a fun challenge and cognitive stimulation.

+As a User I want to:
+•	play the game clearly across different devices
+•	understand how to play the game
+•	play a game that is not timed
+•	know how many attempts I have left
+•	know when I have entered something in an incorrect format and understand why
+•	have fun and be challenged
+•	have the choice to easily play again or quit

 ### User Experience in this Game
-This game takes these key reseach pieces and the users stories mentioned above into consideration to create a positive UX.
+This game takes the users stories mentioned above into consideration to create a positive UX.
 The users experience is discussed in more detail below with examples in the Design & Features Sections.

 ## Features